 You have a right to object to the processing of your personal data on “grounds relating to your particular situation”.
 This right only applies where personal data is being processed on the basis that processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority, or is necessary for the purposes of a legitimate interest pursued by the Council.
 On receipt of such an objection, the Council would need to demonstrate that its compelling legitimate grounds for the processing overrides the interests or the fundamental rights and freedoms of the data subject.

-We use Google Analytics to help analyse use of our website.
+When you provide your consent we use Google Analytics to help analyse the use of our website.
 This analytical tool uses 'cookies', which are text files placed on your computer, to collect standard Internet log information and visitor behaviour information in an anonymous form.

-The information generated by the cookie about your use of the website (including your IP address) is transmitted to Google.
+The information generated by the cookie about your use of the website is transmitted to Google.
 This information is then used to evaluate visitors' use of the website and to compile statistical reports on website activity for Stafford Borough Council.
-To find out more about cookies, including how to control and delete them, visit All About Cookies.

 Stafford Borough Council will not use the statistical analytics tool to track or to collect any personally identifiable information of visitors to our site.